Henrik Sedin: Stanley Cup Final appearance and captaincy (2010–2018)

 As the Canucks established a team-record 54 wins and 117 points, they won their first Presidents' Trophy as the team with the best regular season record.
-Entering the 2011 playoffs as the first seed in the West, the Canucks eliminated the Blackhawks and the Nashville Predators in seven and six games, respectively.
-In the third round against the San Jose Sharks, Henrik established a single-game Canucks playoff record with four assists in Game 4, leading the Canucks to a 4–2 win.
+Entering the 2011 playoffs as the Presidents' Trophy, the Canucks eliminated the defending Stanley Cup champion and eighth seeded Chicago Blackhawks and the fifth seeded Nashville Predators in seven and six games, respectively.
+In the third round against the second seeded San Jose Sharks, Henrik established a single-game Canucks playoff record with four assists in Game 4 on two goals by Sami Salo along with goals by Alexandre Burrows and Ryan Kesler, leading the Canucks to a 4–2 win.
 His first three assists helped the Canucks set another team record for the fastest three goals scored in a playoff game; all three were registered on 5-on-3 powerplays in a span of one minute and fifty-five seconds.
 With his third assist of the game, Henrik set another team record with his 16th assist of the 2011 playoffs, surpassing Pavel Bure's mark set in 1994.
-With San Jose facing elimination the following game, Henrik recorded two more assists for his 11th and 12th points in the series, tying Bure for most in a single round by a Canucks player.
-Vancouver won the game 3–2 in double-overtime to advance to the Stanley Cup Finals.
-Playing the Boston Bruins, the Canucks won the first two games of the series, but went on to lose four-games-to-three.
-Henrik finished the post-season with three goals and 22 points over 25 games, ranking second in playoff scoring behind Bruins centre David Krejčí.
+With San Jose facing elimination the following game, Henrik recorded two more assists on goals by Burrows and Kesler for his 11th and 12th points in the series, tying Bure for most in a single round by a Canucks player.
+Vancouver won the game 3–2 in double-overtime on a Kevin Bieksa game winner to advance to the Stanley Cup Finals.
+Playing the third seeded Boston Bruins, the Canucks won the first two games of the series, but went on to lose four-games-to-three.
+Henrik finished the postseason with three goals and 22 points (three goals, 19 assists) over all 25 games, ranking second in playoff scoring behind Bruins centre David Krejčí.
 It was revealed following their defeat that Henrik had been playing a large portion of the playoffs with a back injury.

 A week after Vancouver's Game 7 loss, Henrik was on hand at the NHL Awards Ceremony in Las Vegas, having been nominated along with Daniel for the NHL Foundation Player Award for their charitable work.
 They lost the award to Los Angeles Kings captain Dustin Brown.
 For his regular season efforts, Henrik was named to the NHL first All-Star team for a second consecutive year, alongside Daniel, who earned the distinction for the first time.
 Returning to Sweden in the off-season, Henrik and Daniel were co-recipients of the Victoria Scholarship as the country's athletes of the year.
 They became the third and fourth ice hockey players to receive the award, after Stefan Persson in 1980 and Peter Forsberg in 1994.
 Henrik and Daniel were presented the award, commemorated with glass plates, on 14 July 2011, in the city of Borgholm.